ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 Nominations can be reset when a beatmap is updated by its creator, or when a member of the BN or NAT finds a problem in a nominated beatmap.
 They can also be reset by members of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) when the reason involves inappropriate content.
 If a beatmap is qualified when its nominations are reset, it will be *disqualified*(commonly abbreviated as *DQ*) and removed from the [ranking queue](Ranking_queue) back to Pending.
 All nominations from the beatmap will also be removed.

-Nomination resets allow creator to make changes to the beatmap and then request a re-nomination.
-It also helps ensure that modders, BNs and NAT members check over the most up-to-date version of a beatmap before it enters the [ranking queue](Ranking_queue).
+Nomination resets allow the host to make changes to the beatmap before requesting a re-nomination.
+It also helps to ensure that modders, BNs, and NAT members check over the most up-to-date version of a beatmap before it enters the [ranking queue](Ranking_queue).

 ### Vetoes

-Members of the BN and NAT occasionally [veto](/wiki/People/Beatmap_Nominators/Beatmap_Veto) beatmaps they believe have quality issues that are unrelated to the Ranking Criteria.

-[Beatmap veto](/wiki/People/Beatmap_Nominators/Beatmap_Veto) allows a BN or NAT member to withhold a beatmap from ranking if they feel there are significant issues regarding beatmap quality which make it unfit for the [Ranked](/wiki/Beatmap/Category#ranked) section.
-It allows seeking further discussion or clarification over any kind of quality issues which they feel need to be addressed before the map can proceed with [Qualification](#qualification).
+A [beatmap veto](/wiki/People/Beatmap_Nominators/Beatmap_Veto) allows a BN or NAT member to withhold a beatmap from the [Ranked](/wiki/Beatmap/Category#ranked) section if they feel there are significant issues with its quality.
+It allows seeking further discussion or clarification over any kind of subjective issues which need to be addressed before the map can proceed with [qualification](#qualification).

 ## Rank

-When a beatmap stays in Qualified for at least 7 days without any open [Problems or Suggestions](/wiki/Modding#types-of-mod-posts), the [ranking queue](Ranking_queue) is able to move it to [Ranked](/wiki/Beatmap/Category#ranked).
-If it has been through disqualification and re-qualification, the time for it to move from Qualified to Ranked should be [recalculated](Ranking_queue#dq-and-re-qualification).
+When a beatmap stays in Qualified for at least 7 days without any open [problems or suggestions](/wiki/Modding#types-of-mod-posts), the [ranking queue](Ranking_queue) is able to move it to [Ranked](/wiki/Beatmap/Category#ranked).
+If it has been re-qualified after a disqualification, the time for it to move from Qualified to Ranked may be [recalculated](Ranking_queue#dq-and-re-qualification).
 Ranked beatmaps have [score leaderboards](/wiki/Ranking) and reward players with performance points.

 Ranked beatmaps are only unranked under exceptional circumstances when issues are found shortly after they reach Ranked status.